 What are the biggest risks when adding a secondary DNS server?

 Misconfigured transfers blocked AXFR/IXFR, incorrect NS records, stale caches due to TTLs, and insecure transfer channels no TSIG.
 Regular testing mitigates these risks.
-Joining a public discord server a step by step guide: How to Find Public Discord Communities, Join Safely, and Participate
+Copy a table in sql server access step by step guide: SQL Server to Access, Import, Link, Data Migration Tutorial 2026

 How much does it cost to run a secondary DNS server?